Learn something new every day

 A simple squamous epithelium is a single layer of flat cells whose appearance is similar to thin, flat plates.
-Simple epithelium of this type is often permeable and is found where microscopic molecules pass through membranes via diffusion or filtration.
+Cells in this category are often permeable and are found most often where microscopic molecules pass through membranes via diffusion or filtration.
 Simple squamous epithelia are found in capillaries; in alveoli of the lungs, where gas exchange occurs; and in kidney glomerulus, where urine begins to form.

 Simple cuboidal epithelium is found in a single layer of cubelike cells.
 Cuboidal cells have a spherical nucleus in the center.
 These cells undertake complex functions such as absorption or secretion.
 Simple cuboidal epithelia are found in the secretory portions of the endocrine and exocrine glands as well as in the collecting ducts or tubules of the kidney.

-As the name suggests, simple columnar epithelia are made up of a single layer of columnar cells that are elongated and column-shaped, resembling skin cells.
-Simple columnar epithelia undertake absorption or secretion.
-They are found lining most organs of the digestive tract, including the stomach, small intestine and large intestine.
-Other regions of the body where simple columnar epithelia are found include the upper respiratory tract, the uterus of females and the central part of the spinal cord.
+As their name suggests, simple columnar epithelia are made up of a single layer of columnar cells that are elongated and column-shaped, resembling skin cells.
+Simple columnar epithelia undertake absorption or secretion and are found in the lining most organs of the digestive tract, including the stomach, small intestine, and large intestine.
+Other regions of the body where simple columnar epithelia are found include the upper respiratory tract, the uterus, and the central part of the spinal cord.

-Pseudostratified epithelium is made up of simple columnar epithelial cells, arranged in a single layer.
-The term "pseudostratified" is used because the cross-section of the cells falsely resembles more than one layer of cells.
+Pseudostratified epithelium is made up of simple columnar epithelial cells arranged in a single layer.
+The term "pseudostratified" is used because the cross-section of the cells falsely resembles more than one layer of cells; layers that are much thicker are usually referred to as “stratified.”
 Psuedostratified epithelia are involved in absorption or secretion.
-It is not uncommon to find simple epithelium of this type in the upper airways — the nose and bronchi — as well as in the uterus and fallopian tubes of females.
+It is not uncommon to find simple epithelium of this type in the upper airways, namely the nose and bronchi, as well as in the uterus and fallopian tubes of females.